quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 draft: true
 ---

-You do not need to write a program to perfrom text analysis with **quanteda**, becasue the package has wide range of functions.
+You do not need to write an R program to perfrom text analysis with **quanteda**, becasue the package has wide range of functions.
 However, you still have to understand the basic R commands.

 ## Basic R objects and operations

-R has three
+R has three types of objects vector, data frame and matrix.
+Since many of the **quanteda** objects behaves similarly to these objects, it is essential for you to understand how to interact with them.

 ### Vectors

-As a language for statistical analysis, R's most basic objects are vectors that containe a set values.
-In the example below, `num_vec` is a *numeric vector* and `char_vec` is a *chracter vector*, and `c()` is used to combine elements of vectors and `<-` is to assign the vector to the variables.
+As a language for statistical analysis, R's most basic objects are vectors.
+Vectors containe a set values, and `num_vec` is a *numeric vector* and `char_vec` is a *chracter vector* in the example below.
+We use `c()` to combine elements of a vector and `<-` to assign a vector to a variable.

 ```r